 - 10. A minimum of three tenured faculty members will serve as the department personnel committee to review every personnel action for tenure or promotion.
 In departments that have narrowed voting eligibility in tenure and promotion cases, in any given year, the committee must include three faculty members eligible to vote on the cases under consideration.
 Any person scheduled for review for promotion or tenure may not serve on the department personnel committee during the academic year in which the review takes place.
 If it is impossible to form a qualified committee of three faculty members from a department, that committee will be augmented.
-The chair of the department personnel committee will submit to the Dean a list of proposed members from the College and the Dean will make the selection.
-The reviewee has the right of peremptory challenge up to the number of six before the list is submitted to the Dean. - 11.
+The chair of the department personnel committee will be augmented.
+The chair of the College and the Dean will make the selection.
+The reviewe has the right of peremptory challenge up to the number of six before the list is submitted to the Dean. - 11.
 Joint appointments include 1) official, Board of Trustees (BOT)-approved appointments specified in the original Letter of Offer, and 2) ad-hoc arrangements between two departments (sometimes referred to in individual departments as "affiliate faculty").